By Jan David Winitz, President & Founder

 In their softness of color and line, the appearance of antique Bakshaish carpets somewhat resembles the Sultanabad carpets of Central Persia, yet with designs drawn to substantially more free form, improvisational and geometric proportions.
-These are folk art masterworks in which the individual artistic creative decision of the weavers can usually be abundantly seen.
+These are folk art compositions in which the individual artistic creative decision of the weavers can usually be abundantly seen.
 The viewer will take delight in discovering the idiosyncratic temperament of the Bakshaish weaver, as seldom is one motif drawn in exactly the same fashion twice, and borders, even center medallions, are usually playfully misshapen.

 The best antique Bakshaish carpets are connoisseur’s delights, exhibiting truly original patterns; unusual movement and asymmetry of design; and a richness and maturity of color obtained by the masterful use of natural dyes.
 They transcend the decorative to become truly one-in-the-world art objects.